 This Bacon Cheeseburger Casserole is made low carb secretly using cauliflower as the base and no one will know!

-All the flavors of a cheeseburger made into a layered casserole dish with the secret ingredient as the base!
+All the flavors of a cheeseburger made into a layered casserole dish with the secret vegetable ingredient as the base!
 This recipe was first published in March of 2015 and has been updated below along with a How To Video.

 I do love a cheeseburger every once in a while, but I always skip the bun.
 I’m gluten free, buns at burger joints are not.
 I’m eating as low carb as I can to take off some weight gained while writing my cookbook, burger buns do not fit into the low carb category so I forgo it.